microsoft/vscode-docs/docs/cpp/cpp-config-clang-mac.md

 1. Install the [C++ extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

-## Add VS Code to the PATH environment variable
+## Add VS Code to your PATH

-In order to start VS Code from the command line, we'll need to add it to the PATH.
+In order to start VS Code from the command line, we'll need to add it to the PATH environment variable.
 This only needs to be done once, on first use.

 1. Open VS Code
 1. Press `kb(workbench.action.showCommands)` to open the Command Palette.